taraszh/D2Timer/README.md

+justforfun, first java project
-dota2 helper - is a rune, camp and some items timer.
+D2 rune, camp and some items timer.

-For timer calculations used Dota 2 Game State Integration
+For timer calculations used Game State Integration

-more info and C# lib
+more info
 https://github.com/antonpup/Dota2GSI

-Program reminds about spawn runes, respawn of neutrals, observer wards and tome of knowledge restock time.
+Reminds about spawn of the runes, respawn of neutrals, observer wards and tome of knowledge restock time.

 Notifications are provider by sound signals and displaying text.